rileythomp/shot-charts/README.md

 # shot-charts

-🏀 Search for and download NBA player and team shooting charts.

 ![bballchart](example.png)

+Note: Unfortunately the API used for this is no longer working, so the project has lost functionality.

+Search for both NBA player and team shot charts.
+Option to select the season and regular season or playoffs.
+Can also choose from 3 different shot chart types (absolute FG%, relative FG%, and shot frequency).
+Able to save and download shot charts.

+Built with:
+ * Javascript, Node, Express, jQuery
+ * The nba npm module for raw shot data and statistics

 To run locally: